 For more information about the root certificates used by Azure, see Azure Root Certificate Migration.

-For more information about Java, see the Java Developer Center.
+For more information about Java, see Azure for Java developers.